 The Organisation for Economic Co-operation and Development has introduced a framework to implement a global minimum corporate income tax of 15%, referred to as "Pillar Two."
+Certain countries have adopted legislation to implement Pillar Two, and other countries are in the process of introducing legislation to implement Pillar Two.
 Many aspects of Pillar Two are effective for tax years beginning after January 1, 2024, with certain remaining aspects to be effective for tax years beginning January 1, 2025 or later.
-Certain countries have adopted legislation to implement Pillar Two, and other countries are in the process of introducing legislation to implement Pillar Two.
+Certain countries have adopted legislation to implement Pillar Two and other countries are in the process of introducing legislation to implement Pillar Two. effect for our fiscal year 2025 has been incorporated into our financial statements.
 We will continue to assess the impact of Pillar Two and monitor developments in legislation, regulation, and interpretive guidance.